Medically reviewed by Drugs.com. Last updated on May 23, 2019.

 • Renal impairment: Use with caution in patients with renal impairment.

-CBC with differential (baseline and frequently thereafter); creatinine, BUN, urinalysis
+CBC with differential (baseline and frequently thereafter); renal function (creatinine, BUN) and urinalysis (regularly)

 Animal reproduction studies have not been conducted.